microsoft/vscode-ai-toolkit/playground-remote-inference.md

     ![](./Images/playground-remote-inference/4-auth-header.png)

 5. After it is successfully added, the new model will appear in tree view, tagged with `Remote`.
 It will also appear in model drop down in playground.
-You can select the model in playground an try inference just like other local models.
+You can select the model in playground and try inference just like other local models.

     ![](./Images/playground-remote-inference/5-inference.png)